fr0m-scratch/fr0m-scratch.github.io/_pages/about.md

 ---
 Those who ripen swiftly may find the harvest of true wisdom delayed.

-I am a Junior at New York University, majoring in Computer Science and Mathematics.
-I am interested in the intersection of computer systems and data-intensive infrastructures, particularly in the context of distributed systems and cloud computing.

-You can call me Jamal, 曹政(My Chinese Name), or Sloth(树懒).
+I am a final year computer science student at New York University.